The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Results

-We took the galaxy images convolved to the worst seeing (as described in Section~\ref{OM:detect_binning} in each band) and magnified each image to the median redshift of 0.806 using \textsc{iraf}\footnote{http://ast.noao.edu/data/software} in order to bring each galaxy onto the same physical spatial scale while conserving the flux (i.e. the sum of the total fluxes in all of the old and new pixels is equal).
-We normalised each flux value by the integrated stellar mass as in \citet{2010ApJ...709.1018V}, corrected for redshift dimming and then stacked all images in each band, taking the median for each stacked pixel.
-We then applied the same Voronoi binning procedure as before, measured the {\it g} and {\it r} colours, and fitted the photometry for each Voronoi bin with an SED to yield stellar mass estimates for the stellar mass surface density profiles.
+We then took the galaxy images with the extra sky background subtraction and convolved to the worst seeing (as described in Section~\ref{OM:detect_binning} in each band) and magnified each image to the median redshift of 0.086 using \textsc{iraf}\footnote{http://ast.noao.edu/data/software} in order to bring each galaxy onto the same physical spatial scale while conserving the flux (i.e. the sum of the total fluxes in all of the old and new pixels is equal).
+We normalised each flux value by the integrated stellar mass as in \citet{2010ApJ...709.1018V}, corrected for redshift dimming and then stacked all images in each band.
+We then stack all images, taking both the mean, in line with previous observational studies \citep[e.g.][]{2010ApJ...709.1018V,2014MNRAS.443.1433D}, and the median, to show a galaxy without any signal from merger or accretion features, for all stacked pixels.
+We then applied the same Voronoi binning procedure as before to the median stacked galaxy, measured the {\it g} and {\it r} colours, and fitted the photometry for each Voronoi bin with an SED to yield stellar mass estimates for the stellar mass surface density profiles.
 We then constructed similar radial profiles as the previous section.

-In order to compare with our radial profiles in Section~\ref{res:rad_gradients}, we also multiplied the effective radii of each galaxy by the same magnification factors yielding a median angular effective radius of 3.4 arcsec.
-The results are shown in Figure~\ref{fig:stacked_radial}, with the solid black line representing the median with the accompanying grey shaded areas representing the same percentile limits as Figures~\ref{fig:gr_radial} and \ref{fig:comp_radial}.
+We also multiplied the effective radii of each galaxy by the same magnification factors yielding a median angular effective radius of 3.4 arcsec, which we use in order to compare our stacked galaxy profile to our radial profiles in Section~\ref{res:rad_gradients}.
+The results for the median stacked galaxy are shown in Figure~\ref{fig:stacked_radial}, with the solid black line representing the median with the accompanying grey shaded areas representing the same percentile limits as Figures~\ref{fig:gr_radial} and \ref{fig:comp_radial}.